xpgram/advance-wars/src/00 - Todo List.md

 Quick:
 - [ ] Make GameEnd send you back to the main menu
+- [ ] Update sight map (only reveal) for all entities/terrains after closing MapDesigner

 In Progress:
 - [ ] Add tile-change to map.ts to make map construction easier.